rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 (Please note: a full aliasing model for Rust has not yet been constructed, but at the moment we can give the following guidelines.)

-*Aliasing* is any time two pointers and/or references point to the same "span" of memory.
+*Aliasing* is any time one pointer or reference points to a "span" of memory that overlaps with the span of another pointer or reference.
 A span of memory is similar to how a slice works: there's a base byte address as well as a length in bytes.

 Consider the following example: